imitoy/luapython/README.md

 ## Requirements

-Lua, Python & luarocks installed on your system.
+Lua, Python & Luarocks installed on your system.

 ## Quick start